 National forests are one of my favorite places to camp.
 Many offer free dispersed camping which you can learn more about by searching their website here.

-You can also find these on your phone’s google or apple maps!
-When I’m traveling I love to look on my maps for nearby national forests to explore.
+You can also find these on your phone’s Google or Apple maps!
+When I’m traveling I love to look on my mobile maps for nearby national forests to explore.
 All you have to do is search for the green colored area on the map and if you zoom in it should tell you which forest it is.
 If you’re using Apple Maps a lot of the locations provide photos are more information when you click on the area.

 Another great option to look into is obtaining a permit and primitive camping within US National Parks.
 If you have the National Park Pass (which I highly suggest getting), your entry into the park will essentially be free!